 “Every sale has five obstacles: no need, no money, no hurry, no desire, no trust.” – Zig Ziglar

 No desire translates to no motivation.
 Salespeople constantly need to be motivated.
-I pondered on why motivation is such an integral part of sales and I could come up with 2 reasons:
+I pondered on why motivation is such an integral part of sales and came up with two reasons:

 - Because of what they do

-They are constantly dealing with cold calls, build reports, generate leads, attend sales meetings, build sales pipeline, meet numbers, generate revenue.
-A large portion of these activities includes building a relationship with customers and that requires nerve wrecking participation of a salesperson to cut through the competition and win a deal.
-Moreover, these ‘cold’ activities are not so rewarding.
-Study reveals that for every 330 calls made, approximately one appointment was set (a 330:1 call-to-appointment ratio)
+They are constantly making cold calls, building reports, generate leads, attending sales meetings, building their sales pipeline, trying to hit their numbers, and generating revenue.
+A large portion of these activities includes building relationships with customers and that requires nerve-racking concentration to cut through the competition and win the deal.
+Moreover, these “cold” activities are not rewarding, but rather tedious.
+A Baylor University study reveals that for every 330 cold calls made, approximately one appointment is set (a 330:1 call-to-appointment ratio).

 - Because of what they don’t do

 Sales force compensation represents the single largest marketing investment for most B2B companies.
 In aggregate, U.S. companies alone spend more than $800 billion on it each year—three times more than they spend on advertising.
-Motivations are more than earning badges or recognition, bonuses or exotic trips.
 As a sales manager, you need to constantly find new ways to motivate your teams to perform well.